pragal18/Masterthesis_v2/readme.txt

 ./runme.sh -t ALL -s Apollos (Performs all 4 NLP tasks for the article Apollos) ./runme.sh -t TOK -n 100 -l de -e SIO (Perform Tokenisation on 100 German articles via Spacy IO)

 PROCESSING
+	Download nif_context_en.ttl from the https://wiki.dbpedia.org/ and run the separate_scripts.sh pointing the path to downloaded 	         location of nif_context.
+This separates the nif_context_en to RDF triples of individual articles and stores them in 		         Files/Inputen.
+If you download nif_context_fr.ttl then output gets stored in Files/Inputfr.
+Similarly Spanish nif_context_es.ttl         gets stored in Files/Inputes and Files/Inputde for German.

 OUTPUT
 	Results of sentence-splitting task gets stored in Files/Sentence folder in RDF triples.
 	Results of Tokenization task gets stored in Files/Tokens in RDF triples.
 	Results of Part of speech tasks gets stored in the Files/POS in RDF triples on the same name as the article.
 	Results of Link Enrichment task gets stored in Files/Links in RDF format.
 	Results of Search tasks gets stored on Files/Search with name of the article followed by task in RDF format.